dbeaubien/DataAnalyzer/README.md

 based on original work by [Jean-Pierre Ribreau (JPR)](https://kb.4d.com/assetid=77253)

+## Modifications

+* resolve data file alias or shortcut
+* use file handle instead of receive packet
+* runs in background preemptive process in compiled mode

 ## page 1

 analysis starts as soon as data file is selected or dropped on the listbox